dialoganalytics/messenger-ruby-example/Readme.md

 $ bundle exec rackup -p 4567
 ```

-Go on [messenger.com](https://www.messenger.com), find your bot and start interacting with it.
+Open the Messenger application, find your bot and exchange a few messages.
+Messages will be sent to Dialog's API.

 ## Go further